What is Endovascular treatment?

 Endovascular treatment is a catheter guided cancer therapy injects the drug only around the cancer area, instead of whole-body administration.
 This minimizes the dosage of drugs and damage to surrounding healthy organs.

 How endovascular treatment works

-Endovascular therapy is a specialty Taqtik offers through the IGT Clinic located in Japan.
+Endovascular therapy is a specialty Taqtik offers through several different service providers.
 The procedure is performed by inserting a thin catheter into the blood vessels from the femoral artery without any direct cutting to the body.
 A small dose of an anti-cancer drug is than applied in a relatively painless experience to the area that is effected.
 The side effects of anti-cancer drugs are often minor.